durden/nikeplus/README.md

     - cd into repository
     - `pip install .` OR `python setup.py develop` OR `python setup.py install`

-Now you should have a top-level script called `nikeplus`.
+Now you should have a top-level script called `nikeplusapi`.
-Run `nikeplus -h` to verify install worked properly.
+Run `nikeplusapi -h` to verify install worked properly.

 ## Usage